--------------------------------------------------------------------------------------------

 """

-This module identifies and counts the number of employees who have churned from the dataset.
+Identify and count employees who have churned from or joined the dataset.

 This is done by measuring whether an employee who is present in the first `n` (n1) weeks of the data,